Fruit Dip with Marshmallow Fluff

 The other ingredients are:

-• Marshmallow creme makes the dip super light and fluffy!
+- Marshmallow fluff makes the dip super light and fluffy!

 Start by softening the cream cheese.
 You can do this by leaving it at room temperature for 1–2 hours.
 Here are some tips for softening cream cheese in a hurry if you forget to get it out!

-Make sure that the cream cheese is fully softened, otherwise the dip will be lumpy.
+The cream cheese must be fully softened, otherwise the dip will be lumpy.

 Beat on high with a hand mixer until the mixture is light and fluffy.